shanecjones1999/finance-solution/README.md

 This is an application to help people understand and manage their finances by aggregating their data and summarizing it through easy-to-understand visuals.
 This is a work in progress.

+## Files

+### Client

+This is where frontend code lives.
+It is an Emberjs app.

+### Database

+This is where the Sqlite3 database lives.

+### Server

+This is where the server code lives.
+It is a Flask app that leverages the Plaid api for financial data.

 ## TODO

 This section outlines the steps necessary to finish the app.